apple/foundationdb/documentation/sphinx/source/backups.rst

 ``--orig_cluster_file <CONNFILE>``
   The cluster file for the original database from which the backup was created.
 The original database is only needed to convert a --timestamp argument to a database version.

+``--inconsistent_snapshot_only``
+  Ignore mutation log files during the restore to speedup the process.
+Because only range files are restored, this option gives an inconsistent snapshot in most cases and is not recommended to use.

 .. program:: fdbrestore abort

 ``abort``